Simulation and estimation of a point-process market-model with a matching engine: Simulation

 \subsection{Simulation Initialisation}

-The simulations implemented are restricted to the continuous trading session with order types only being limit, market and cancel orders which have a DAY time-in-force.
-A single client and stock is adopted for simplicity to represent the market as a whole.
+The simulations implemented are restricted to the continuous trading session with order types only being limit, market and cancel orders which have a DAY time-in-force.\footnote{The DAY TIF is the default for all orders and implies that these orders will only be valid for the day they are submitted.} A single client and stock is adopted for simplicity to represent the market as a whole.
 The simulation is performed in Julia by using the simulated 10-variate Hawkes and submitting the appropriate order to the matching engine at the correct time based on the event type and the rules defined.
 The simulation rules require that the client receive market data feedback from the matching engine in the form of a snapshot of the limit order book and the current best bid/ask.

 Timeouts may occur if the inter-arrival times are less than the time it takes for the matching engine to process the data plus the time it takes for Julia to receive market data and process the next order.
 This occurs if there was a large build up of orders which affects processing time and round-trip latency.
 Cancellation orders are the most affected because this requires running through all the orders on one side of the LOB to determine if the price of an order is equal or not equal to the best, to then find the appropriate sample of orders from which we can cancel.
 It is therefore important that we have appropriate Hawkes parameters and volume choices to ensure that neither model has a large build up of orders.